beingfranklin/Clean-Your-Mac/README.md

 ## Script Usage

 ![Running the Script in the terminal.](https://raw.githubusercontent.com/beingfranklin/Clean-Your-Mac/master/screenshots/Running%20Script.png)
-Locate the folder which contains the script and Run the following command in terminal in that folder.(Better Copy the script into the disk)
+Locate the folder which contains the script and Run the following command in terminal in that folder.(Better to Copy the script into the disk)

 `sh script.sh`